Expats Talk about Health Insurance and Healthcare in Cuenca, Ecuador

 We asked expats in Cuenca if they have access to public healthcare in Cuenca.
 And, if they do have access, what is it like.
 They wrote...

 "My experiences with the local healthcare system in Cuenca during the pandemic have been generally positive.
 The healthcare system has been very responsive to the needs of the community, providing free testing and treatment for those affected by the virus.
 The hospitals and clinics have been well-equipped and staffed with knowledgeable and caring professionals.
 The government has also provided financial assistance to those in need, helping to cover the costs of medical care.
-Overall, the healthcare system in Cuenca has been able to provide quality care to those affected by the pandemic," mentioned one expat in Cuenca.
+Overall, the healthcare system in Cuenca has been able to provide quality care to those affected by the pandemic," said an expat in Cuenca.

 What advice do you have for expats having a baby in Cuenca?